theupdateframework/pep-maximum-security-model/README.rst

 The first three subsections (Cryptographic Signature Scheme, Cryptographic Key Files, and Key Management) cover the cryptographic components of the developer release process.
 That is, which key type PyPI supports, how keys may be stored, and how keys may be generated.
-The two subsections that follow discuss the PyPI modules that SHOULD be modified to support TUF metadata.
+The two subsections that follow the first three discuss the PyPI modules that SHOULD be modified to support TUF metadata.
 For example, Twine and Distutils are two projects that SHOULD be modified.
 Finally, the last subsection goes over the automated key management and signing solution that is RECOMMENDED for the signing tools.

 TUF's design is flexible with respect to cryptographic key types, signatures, and signing methods.
 The tools, modification, and methods discussed in the